 Out of Control Sexual Behavior (Sex/Porn Addiction)

 There is considerable debate about whether one can be addicted to sex and/or porn.
-See my blog post for more information re: my stance on this.
+See my blog post for more information re: this.

 Difficulties I treat: